Claim Your CME/CE Credit Hours

 CME Accreditation and Designation

 The maximum number of CME credits an attendee can earn at the virtual event is 32.00 credits.
 The maximum number of CME credits an attendee can earn at the in-person event is 33.50 credits.
-8.00 for the Psychedelics in Psychiatry & Mental Health Pre-Conference (Virtual and In-Person).
+8.00 for the Metabolism, Weight Control, and Mental Health Pre-Conference (Virtual and In-Person).
 24.00 for the Psychopharmacology Update (Virtual and In-Person).
-1.50 for the Piano Concert and Lecture by Dr. Richard Kogan (In-Person Only).

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the University of Nevada, Reno School of Medicine and the Nevada Psychiatric Association.
 The University of Nevada, Reno School of Medicine is accredited by the ACCME to provide continuing medical education to physicians.